finekite/SOLID_Principals/README.md

 Example - Solution

 Here we seperate the reading functions and writing functions to seperate classes.
-Now if changes are needed in one are it will be easy to implement.
+Now if changes are needed in one area it will be easy to implement.
 ```csharp
     public class TextReader : IReader
     {